HOME |

 Violence and Abuse

-Domestic violence in the LGBTQ community
+Domestic violence in the LGBTQ community is a serious

-same-gender relationships is roughly the same as
+relationships is roughly the same as domestic violence

-domestic violence against heterosexual women.
-As in
+against heterosexual women.
+As in opposite-gendered

-opposite-gendered couples, the problem is likely
+couples, the problem is likely underreported.
+Facing a

-underreported.
-Facing a system which is often oppressive
+system which is often oppressive

 and hostile towards those who identify as anything other